henatan99/Weather-app/README.md

 ## Description
 The app uses an async function which takes the location name as an argument, and fetches weather data from openweather API.
-An await ftech function is used to fetch the weatherdata from the API and the response is assigned to a variable.
+An await fetch function is used to fetch the weatherdata from the API and the response is assigned to a variable.
 The await fetch function accepts the API url whose path is an constructed from, a location name and key accessed through subscription.

 ### Form